sotalol hydrochloride 80 mg

 Things to be careful of

-This medicine may cause dizziness or light-headedness in some people.
+This medicine may cause dizziness or light-headedness or drowsiness in some people.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you:

 dizziness, lightheadedness or fainting, especially when you get up from a sitting

 or lying position.
 Getting up slowly may help.